stefanomolinari123/RT_Assignment1/README.md

           print("Turn left")
           turn(-5,0.5)
           dist = find_golden_token()
-  else:           # else if we are not too close to the wall we can go forward.
+  else:           # else if the robot is not close enough to the wall it can go forward.
           drive(20,1)
           print("Go forward!")
 ```